AIG-ist-tugraz/WipeOutR/README.md

 #### Step 1 - Redundant constraints generation

-We have generated automatically a set of redundant constraints.
+We have generated a set of redundant constraints automatically.
 These constraints belong to one of two following types:
 - Excludes constraints between child features of alternative relationships
 - Requires constraints from an optional feature to a mandatory feature